| Date Span: | 1880-1995 |

 Series 2: DAUGHTERS OF MOKANNA

-Series 6: WOMEN'S CHRISTIAN TEMPERANCE UNION OF IOWA
+Series 18: WOMAN'S CHRISTIAN TEMPERANCE UNION OF IOWA

 This collection is indexed under the following subject terms.